-Working with documents
+Working with Documents

-Chapter 1 (Introducing OpenOffice.org) includes instructions on starting new documents, opening existing documents, and saving documents.
-Chapter 3 (Using Styles and Templates) covers how to create a document from a template.
+Chapter 1 (Introducing Apache OpenOffice) includes instructions on starting new documents, opening existing documents, saving documents, and password-protecting documents.
+Chapter 2 (Using Styles and Templates) covers how to create a document from a template.

-Saving as a Microsoft Word file
+Saving as a Microsoft Word File